ekrolen/data-512-wildfire-project/README.md

     Fire data in our source was only collected until 2020, so there will be a meaningful data gap between 2020 and 2023.

 ### fire_distances.csv Issues & Considerations
    Our current fire distance calculator only runs for fires with a "ring" geometry.
 35 fires in the USGS_Wildland_Fire_Combined_Dataset have "curve ring" shapes.
 Due to their incompatability with our processing methods we will discard them from the data.

+### FINAL DATA OUTPUT SMOKE ESTIMATES
+    We calculate the previously burned acreage in our smoke estimate to discount the amount of smoke it will product.
+Unfortunately not all entries are able to be parsed uniformly.
+In the event that the percentage of fires with pre-burned acres that cannot be read is less than 10%, we will assume no-preburned acres for those fires.

 ## Anaysis Reproduction Steps